CaliStyle/trailpack-proxy-router/README.md

 ```

 ### Content Folder
 By default the Proxy Route content directory is `content` in the root directory of your application.
-However, it can changed to any directory or even a node_module in `config/proxyRouter`.
+However, it can changed to any directory or even a node_module by setting the `folder` value in `config/proxyRouter`.
 Whatever the content folder, the file structure must follow these guidelines:

 - Every directory must have a series directory that contains a named test directory eg. `a0` with a SemVer versioned markdown document.
 - Named test directories follow this pattern: `a0`, `b0`, `c0` etc.  Upon exceeding `z0` change to `a1`, `b1`, `c1` etc.
 - Directories that start with wild cards eg. `:world` or `*` will match express routes.
+- Files must end in a `.md` (markdown) or `.html` (HTML) file extension, but the entire folder must be of all one file type.

 ##### Example
 ```